Jaguar000212/DSA-Solutions/GeekforGeeks/Book Allocation Problem/Readme.md

 - If the middle value is valid, we'll store it as temporary answer and move to left to find out if there is any smaller, valid answer.
 - Final value of the temporary answer is returned.
+- To check if the current middle value is valid, we can iterate over the pages and keep track of the number of students used.
+- If the current student is unable to read the current book (pages > middle value), we can assign the next student to it.
+- If the number of students used exceeds M, we can return false.